Ovozify-Labs/text-to-speech-ui/README.md

 # Text To Speech UI Application

-A modern translation application with a Next.js frontend and FastAPI backend.
+A modern Text to Speech application with a Next.js frontend and FastAPI backend.

 ## Technology Stack